 After the much famed Oppo F9, the company is yet again ready to quietly slide its next mid-range offering in the market, Oppo A7.
-The device comes as a direct rival to the likes of Honor Y9 2019 and Honor 8X.
+The device comes as a direct rival to the likes of Huawei Y9 2019 and Honor 8X.

 Though the device has not been announced officially in the international market, it has already made its way to Pakistan and will shortly be available in the market.
 The highlights of the phone are its waterdrop notch, a design trend that Oppo takes the credit of, and a massive battery.

 Design and Display

 Though the Oppo A7 offers almost the same specs as its predecessor Oppo A5, it also has some incremental updates in the design compartment, ones that you can’t just overlook.
 To break the monotony, the A7 comes in two colors, Glaze Blue and Glaring Gold, with lining pattern on the back

 We got our hands on the Glaze Blue color variant.
 Though the phone comes with a plastic body, it looks stunning and mimics the shine and glimmer of a glass body.
 The rounded edges on the back also help in a firm grip.

 Unlike its predecessor, the Oppo A7 comes with a fingerprint sensor embedded at its back and a dual-camera setup of the top left corner.
 Both the camera setup and fingerprint sensor are encircled by golden shiny golden rings that offer an elegant impact.

 On the front, you get a 6.2 inch IPS LCD waterdrop screen with a tiny notch.
 It packs a 720 x 1520 pixels resolution and a 19:9 aspect ratio, which translates into 81.6% screen to body ratio.
 Though tiny, the bezels of the phones are still visible.
 A substantial chin on the bottom may also be a nuisance for some users out there.